Niagara Cave in Harmony MN

 215 Wabasha St S, St Paul, MN 55107

-Man Made $15 More Info
+Man Made Cave

 The Wabasha Street Caves is probably the most well-known cave in Minnesota.
 This sandstone cave dates back to the 1840s.
 Its “seismogram” walls give it a blush-black look with jazzed horizontal lines running through it.

 A group of gangsters had a shootout inside.
 When the young woman at the front heard the commotion, she called the cops and was told to lock the door and wait outside.
-Interestingly enough, when the cops got there they found no sign of trouble.

 The rumor is they used the back tunnels to hide the bodies.
 Today when people visit the caves they’ve said they’ve seen the gangsters and even heard bands playing.